argonne-lcf/PythonFOAM/TurbulenceModel_Examples/README.md

 5. Using your new turbulence model from a pre-existing solver (say simpleFOAM) may cause segfault/floating point errors due to numpy incompatibility.
 For this reason, we need to make a duplicate solver that has a workaround for this.
 An example of this solver is provided in `PysimpleFoam` where we have simply copied simpleFoam, changed its name, added the lines 44-49 in `PysimpleFoam.c` and changed the executable/file name in `PysimpleFoam/Make/files`.
 You can compile this solver from `PysimpleFoam/` using `wclean && wmake`.

-6. To test if our onlineSVD from `PykEpsilon` works appropriately go to the `PysimpleFoam/PitzDaily` case and execute it using `PysimpleFoam`.
+6. To test if our `PykEpsilon` model works appropriately go to the `PysimpleFoam/PitzDaily` case and execute it using `PysimpleFoam`.
 You will note that the `constant/momentumTransport` file has our new model mentioned there and the `system/controlDict` file has our new (duplicate) solver.

 Follow the steps carefully and you will have your Python-OpenFOAM coupling from a turbulence model ---- Great for data-driven turbulence modeling!
 Reach out to me for more questions.